nus-cs2113-AY2021S1/tp/docs/team/michaeldinata.md

 ## Overview

-**AniChan** is an all-rounded desktop application meant to improve the workflow efficiency and time management of anime translators.
-It has also been optimized for fast typists, as such the user will interact with it through a command-line interface.
+**AniChan** is a desktop application created for anime translators to help efficiently manage their workload and time.
+It has a wide variety of tools that can help improve their workflow efficiency and translation accuracy. **AniChan** is built for fast typists, as such the user will interact with it through a CLI.
+It is written in Java with almost 14K LOC.

 ### Summary of Contributions

 *   **New Feature**: Added the ability to add and remove an anime to and from his active watchlist.
     *   What it does: Allows the user to add a specific anime into his active watchlist, and he can also remove an anime from his active watchlist.
     *   Justification: The user may want to keep track of the anime he wants to watch or translate next.
 After watching a certain anime in his watchlist, he is then able to remove the anime from the watchlist to keep it clean of anime that he has watched.
     *   Highlights: The `add` feature needs to ensure that the anime the user wants to add is not something that is out of the range of anime that the program currently has.
+It also ensures that the user does not add duplicate anime into the watchlist.
      On the other hand, the `remove` feature first ensures that there is an anime in the watchlist, before ensuring that the anime the user wants to delete is within the watchlist.

 *   **New Feature:** Added the ability to view all the anime in active watchlist, or a specific watchlist.
     *   What it does: Allows the user to view all the anime in his active watchlist, or in a specific watchlist that he specifies in the command.
     *   Justification: In the event that the user forgot what anime he wanted to watch or translate, and has added it into his watchlist before, he is able to check all the anime.
-    *   Highlights: This enhancement allows users to quickly view the anime in his current watchlist, but he is able to view all the anime in other watchlists by specifying an optional command.
+    *   Highlights: This enhancement allows users to quickly view the anime in his current watchlist, but he is able to view all the anime in other watchlist by specifying an optional command.

 *   **New Feature:** Added the ability to view the information of a specific anime.
     *   What it does: Allows the user to find out more about a specific anime.